holochain-open-dev/holochain-client-csharp/README.md

 This is a new abstract class introduced in HoloNET 2 that wraps around the HoloNETClient so you do not need to interact with the client directly.
 Instead it allows very simple CRUD operations ([Load](#loadHoloNETEntryBaseClass), [Save](#saveHoloNETEntryBaseClass) & [Delete](#deleteHoloNETEntryBaseClass)) to be performed on your custom data object that extends this class.
 Your custom data object represents the data (Holochain Entry) returned from a zome call and HoloNET will handle the mapping onto your data object automatically.

-It has two constructors as can be seen below, one that allows you to pass in a HoloNETClient instance (which can be shared with other classes that extend the HoloNETEntryBaseClass or [HoloNETAuditEntryBaseClass](#HoloNETAuditEntryBaseClass)) or if you do not pass a HoloNETClient instance in using the other constructor it will create its own internal instance to use just for this class.
+It has two main types of constructors as can be seen below, one that allows you to pass in a HoloNETClient instance (which can be shared with other classes that extend the HoloNETEntryBaseClass or [HoloNETAuditEntryBaseClass](#HoloNETAuditEntryBaseClass)) or if you do not pass a HoloNETClient instance in using the other constructor it will create its own internal instance to use just for this class.

 Here is a simple example of how to use it: